bxrne/darwin/README.md

-# darwin
+# Darwin

-Darwin is a flexible evolutionary computation framework supporting both Genetic Algorithms (GA) and Genetic Programming (GP).
+Darwin is a flexible evolutionary computation framework supporting Genetic Algorithms (GA), Genetic Programming (GP), and Grammar Evolution.
 It features an extensible architecture with the Evolvable interface, channel-based evolution engine, and async metrics streaming.
+It emerged out of training action trees and tuning them with genetic algorithm emulation of backpropagation to play the Generals IO game.

+## Architecture

+- Channel-based evolution engine for concurrent processing
+- Thread-safe random number generation
+- Async metrics streaming via channels
+- Extensible `Evolvable` interface for custom individual types

+For detailed configuration options, see the individual config files in `config/`.

+## Quick Start

-### Clone and Build
+### Build

 ```bash
 git clone https://github.com/bxrne/darwin.git